 - Effects on Fluid Mechanics – Blood and lymphatic fluid can either be moved in or out of body tissues through the process of mechanical compression.
 The effect results in the healing of injuries by enhancing blood flow into the tissues and helping to reduce swelling.

 - Psychological Effects – Patients have stated that massage treatment has greatly helped in reducing their levels of stress as well as helped them relax.
 The reduction of stress is a key element in preserving good health.

 The following health conditions that RMT’s treat comes from a list seen on the Registered Massage Therapists’ Association of BC website.
 This is not an exhaustive list.
-It just shows the efficacy and versatility of massage therapy in being able to treat a wide spectrum of conditions.
-These can include asthma, whiplash, athletic injuries, paralysis, arthritis, compression & entrapment syndromes, bronchitis, varicose veins, Buergers’ disease, osoteoarthritis, bursitis, TMJ dysfunction, carpal tunnel syndrome, osteoporosis, cerebral palsy, tenosynovitis, chronic fatigue syndrome, neuritis/neuralgia, chronic pain, tendonitis, constipation, muscular dystrophy, contractures, thoracic outlet syndrome, contusions, spasm/muscle tension, cramps, systemic lupus erythematosus, degenerative disk disease, multiple sclerosis, digestive disorders, synovitis, dislocations, migraine headaches, Dupuytrens’ contractures, stress-related disorders, dysmenorrhea, low back pain, edema, muscle strains, emphysema, knee injury, Parkinson’s disease, ligament sprains, fibromyalgia, insomnia, facet lock, sports injuries, pes planus, impingement syndrome, fractures, spastic paralysis, frozen shoulder, iliotibial band contracture, gout, scoliosis, hemiplegia, herniated disks, plantar fasciitis, sciatica, post polio syndrome & poliomyelitis, scars, tension headaches and postural deformities.
+It just shows the efficacy and versatility of massage therapy in being able to treat and/or support a wide spectrum of conditions.
+These can include asthma, whiplash, athletic injuries, paralysis, arthritis, compression & entrapment syndromes, bronchitis, varicose veins, Buergers’ disease, osoteoarthritis, bursitis, TMJ dysfunction, carpal tunnel syndrome, osteoporosis, cerebral palsy, tenosynovitis, chronic fatigue syndrome, neuritis/neuralgia, chronic pain, tendonitis, constipation, muscular dystrophy, contractures, thoracic outlet syndrome, contusions, spasm/muscle tension, cramps, degenerative disk disease, muscular issues with multiple sclerosis, digestive disorders, synovitis, dislocations, migraine headaches, Dupuytrens’ contractures, stress-related disorders, dysmenorrhea, low back pain, edema, muscle strains, knee injury, Parkinson’s disease, ligament sprains, fibromyalgia, insomnia, facet lock, sports injuries, pes planus, impingement syndrome, fractures, spastic paralysis, frozen shoulder, iliotibial band contracture, scoliosis, hemiplegia, herniated disks, plantar fasciitis, sciatica, scars, tension headaches and postural deformities.